 How Are PCA Families Notified?

 If the school closes or delays opening, all activities and programs affected are cancelled for that day.
 If possible, we will attempt to reschedule.
-An announcement to close PCA will include both campuses.

 Will We Close School If Weather Worsens?

 Sometimes the weather does worsen during the day.
 Though we cannot totally depend on news and weather reports, we do monitor them closely during bad weather while in school.
 If conditions worsen during the school day, we will have an early dismissal, but we will seek to give adequate notice to our parents by posting it on our website, social media, and contacting WFAA-TV Channel 8, KXAS-TV Channel 5, KTVT Channel 11, WBAP News/Talk 820 AM and KLTY 94.9 FM.

 Although we do our best in this process, we know that often no perfect decision exists.
 If you do not feel as though it is safe for your child to attend school, use your best judgment on whether he or she should attend.

 We hope this explanation helps everyone understand the process we use to make the best possible decision for all our families.